Pamela Coughlan’s case clarified the law regarding NHS Continuing Healthcare

 This is now known as the ‘Primary Health Need Approach’ and it is applied in all assessments for NHS Continuing Healthcare.
 It came about in 2007 as a direct result of the Coughlan case.
 However, there is no definition in law of a Primary Health Need.
 It means that a culture has developed where NHS funding assessors seem to apply their own subjective interpretation of the guidelines onto funding decisions.
 The result is that many tens of thousands of people are still illegally charged for healthcare and nursing care in the UK.

 National Framework for Continuing Healthcare

 The guidelines in question are known as The National Framework for NHS Continuing Healthcare.
-First introduced in 2007 and revised again more recently in 2018, they were supposed to streamline the Continuing Healthcare eligibility criteria nationally.
+First introduced in 2007, revised in 2018 and revised again in 2022, they were supposed to streamline the Continuing Healthcare eligibility criteria nationally.

 However, there is a legal argument that suggests if Pamela Coughlan’s needs were measured against this National Framework, she would be found ineligible for NHS funding.